 Description Optional: Enter a description for this pod.

 - Proceed to the next wizard step by clicking Save.

 The wizard's configuring step appears.
 The system checks the connection to the specified Connection Server instance and completes the final configuration steps.
 The following screenshot is an example of this step.

-When the system determines the pod is successfully connected to the Horizon Cloud control plane, a congratulations screen appears with some guidance text and action buttons for post-configuration management tasks.
+When the system determines that the pod is successfully connected to the Horizon Cloud control plane, a congratulations screen appears with some guidance text and action buttons for post-configuration management tasks.
 The screen also shows the health status of activated cloud-hosted services.
 A gray dash icon indicates that the service is deactivated and therefore has no health status to display.

 Note: You might see components that always appear in a deactivated state.
 Such components are planned for use in a future service release.
-Also, the action buttons on the congratulations screen can vary depending on the version of Horizon Cloud Connector that you have deployed:

 When you reach this point, the pairing workflow is complete.
 At this point, VMware activates the subscription license, typically within 30 minutes after you paired the pod with the cloud control plane.
 When VMware has activated the subscription license, a message appears in your pod's web-based management console that indicates your pod is using the subscription type of license.
 The following screenshot is a sample illustration.